 - NICE guidance suggests that both the IUCD and IUS may be fitted from 4 weeks postpartum.
 The Mirena® IUS's product licence however specifies fitting from 6 weeks postpartum.

-- Ideally delay fitting of the IUS until 6 weeks, but may be used off license from 4 weeks in certain situations in accordance with NICE advice.
+- Ideally delay fitting of the IUS (or Jaydess) until 6 weeks, but may be used off license from 4 weeks in certain situations in accordance with NICE advice.

 - A 2009 systematic review suggests that there is no increased risk of complications of insertion in the postpartum period compared with outside of it.
 However, risk of expulsion is greater with delayed compared with immediate (<10 minutes following delivery of the placenta) insertion and with immediate compared with interval insertion.